Before the assessment

 Information is an important component of the assessment.

-- If you can access your records, check for previous history and response to treatment, risk of neglect, violence or self-harm, and any known contact names.
+If you can access your records, check for previous history and response to treatment, risk of neglect, violence or self harm, any known contact names.

-- Contact the duty ASW.
-An ASW might be essential (in order to make the application) or desirable in order to support and advises the relative who is making the application.
-Liaise with the ASW about directions, access to premises, where to meet, and the need for police attendance.
+Liaise with the ASW about directions, access to premises, where to meet and the need for police attendance.

 It is good practice because it is safer, communication is better and disruption of the patient is minimised if the medical assessments take place jointly with the ASW at the same agreed time, (though if this is not possible, they are legally allowed to be 5 days apart.
 In any case, the two doctors must discuss their decision).

 If the patient is suffering from the short term effect of drugs, alcohol or sedative medication, discussion should take place about deferring the assessment until a more productive interview can take place.